Prelody/cstrike-cfg/README.md

 # cstrike-cfg

-My Counter-Strike: Source config I made for bhop and surf.
+My personal Counter-Strike: Source config I made for bhop and surf.

 ## Insalling

-If you want to remove your config, delete any configs you may have in cstrike/custom and delete the cstrike/cfg folder.
+If you want to remove your current config, delete cstrike/custom and cstrike/cfg folders.
 Then verify your game files using Steam.

 Next, if you have Steam Cloud Synchronization enabled, make all the files in `STEAM_FOLDER/userdata/USER_ID/240/remote/cfg` blank.